-Introducing our wonderful Treasurer Julie Beleshinski.
+Introducing Julie Beleshinski.
 Julie is a Business Design Consultant at Conexus Credit Union.
 She was chosen to spotlight this time because she is such a bright and bubbly person, and were excited for you to get to know her.
-This is Julie’s first year with SYL and she is currently on the Development Days sub-committee.
+This is Julie’s second year with SYL.

 Now lets get to know a bit more about her 🙂

 Tell us about you and your Credit Union journey.
 How did you get to where you are now?

 A long, long time ago, in 2013, I started my journey as a Financial Advisor with Conexus Credit Union at the South Albert Branch in Regina.
 I instantly fell in love with the culture and values at Conexus and the cooperative principles.
 I had the fantastic opportunity to jump into a leadership role within two years and became a Manager of Financial Services, where I started my leadership journey.
 In 2020 I had an excellent opportunity to work on a new initiative at Conexus, where I fell in love with Human Centric Design and helping to solve complex business problems.
 This leads me to where I am now as a Business Design